scottnm/notevis/README.md

 # NoteVis

-A tool to help visual musical notes on a fret board.
+A tool to help visualize musical notes on a fret board.
 Currently two modes are supported:

 1. **Note-to-fret**: Given a tuning and set of notes, print all occurences of that set of notes on the fretboard.
  ![demo image](demo/demo2.PNG)